sqm-autorate/sqm-autorate/README.md

 _sqm-autorate_ monitors the current latency and current demand for bandwidth as seen on the router, then actively adjusts the CAKE speed to get the best current compromise.
-And it does it independently for both uploads and downloads.
+And it does so independently for both uploads and downloads.

 #### In more and still incomplete detail: